• GIFT IDEAS

 post by The Real Thing with the Coake Family… enjoy!!

 If you’re like me, you have read other posts about making your own laundry detergent.
 I read them and I read how the people writing them said it was so easy to make.
 But I didn’t believe them.
-I guess I am skeptical, but it just seemed like it would be hard or time consuming to make your own Homemade Laundry Detergent Powder.

 Of course for me, a project like this requires a call to my best friend to discuss it before actually completing the project, right?
 Do you do that or is that just me?
 My best friend had made her own detergent a while ago and had told me how easy it was.
-I still didn’t believe it.

 Literally 10 minutes later, I was done and back on the phone with my best friend, telling her how crazy easy that was!
 She of course said something along the lines of, “I told you so.”
 But what are best friends for, right!?

 Here’s what you will need to make your own powdered laundry detergent.
 I’ve made two versions of this ‘recipe’.
-A small batch and a large batch.
-The ingredients are the same either way.

 How Do You Make Cheap Laundry Powder?